rrousselGit/riverpod/README.md

 - Filtering rebuilds
 - Testing (without flutter, mocking FutureProvider)
 - How it works
+- The differences between hooks and not hooks
 - cookbook configurations that change over time

 Linter: